 On the toolbar, click Export, and then click one of the following formats:

 vCard (folder of .vcf files).
-This format is used by many other programs.
+This format is used by many other contact-management programs.
 It's typically the best format to use when sharing contacts with someone who is using an earlier version of Windows or a different operating system.

 Click Export, select a folder where you want to store your contacts in the new format, and then click OK.